 Whether you are married or cohabiting, financial discussions with your partner are sure awkward at first.
-But they are essential to obtain a realistic goal in living together as a couple.
-Don’t worry; it’s healthy to talk about things like these.
+But they are essential to obtain a realistic goal of living together as a couple.
+As well as, deciding how bills will be paid, such as how the couple split rent.
+Don’t worry, it’s healthy to talk about things like these.

-Talking about your finances is very important to maintain transparency in the relationship.
-By splitting expenses, you can show to each other that you are responsible enough to spend a whole lifetime with them.
+Talking about your finances is very important with your significant other to maintain transparency within the relationship.
+By splitting expenses, you can show each other that you are responsible enough to spend a whole lifetime with them.
 And when it comes to splitting the rent, you can definitely come up with your own setup.
 But we have listed three ways for you to split rent and other expenses as a couple.
-Here are ways couples can split the rent.
+Here are ways Champion Movers recommends couples can split the rent.

 Ways Couples Can Split Rent